About Quilts for Sale

 Maria first had to learn to develop websites, which she did

 with the aid of several library books.
-Her web site was ready
+Her website, Maria

-Fast forward one last time to 2005.
+Fast forward once more to 2005.
 Maria thought about all

 of the wonderfully talented quilters spread across Canada